Your Kid Is Growing- But So Is Internet Exposure: Understanding Cyberbullying in India

 Cell phones and the internet are now essential in our lives, no doubt.

-Because of the Covid,kids were given their own cell phones to attend their online classes, a fact.
+Because of COVID-19, kids were given their own cell phones to attend their online classes, which is a fact.

 Kids are also smart to hide their activities, a reality.